 This project will be supported by all three set-asides.
 The learning loss set-aside will be used to support transition services offered during the school day, the after school set aside will be used to support transition services offered after school, and the summer enrichment set aside will be used to support transition services during the summer.
 To ensure that these funds are not intermingled, each project will be coded separately in KDE’s accounting system.
 Projects supported by the learning loss set-aside will be coded as EARP01, projects supported by the after school set-aside will be coded as EARPQ1, and projects supported by the summer enrichment set-aside will be coded as EARPP1.

+Partnership with Save the Children Coalition ($3,450,266)

+The KDE will partner with the Save the Children Coalition to provide place-based, cradle-to-career programs and supports in Louisville and in Appalachian Kentucky.

+Partnership with National Center for Families Learning ($193,776)

+The KDE will partner with the NCFL to implement a strategic combination of family engagement and family literacy strategies across 5-10 Kentucky school districts serving underrepresented students most impacted by the pandemic.

+Support for Kentucky School for the Blind and Kentucky School for the Deaf

+The KDE will provide an additional $1,025,000 in funding to support ongoing after school programming for students at the Kentucky School for the Blind and Kentucky School for the Deaf.

+Tutoring and Academic Supports

+The KDE’s Office of Teaching and Learning will allocate $1,000,000 to support schools and districts in the development of tutoring and academic support efforts.

+Career and Technical Education

+Student remediation in the form of summer camps, after school sessions, and other summer remediation options.
+Funding to provide transportation, teacher salaries/stipends, and supplies to remediate and provide completion opportunities of industry certifications.
+Remediation has been well received with greater attendance than anticipated, while reducing lost learning and increasing enrichment and opportunities. ($780,000)

 The extent to which the SEA will use funds it reserves to identify and engage 1) students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; and 2) students who did not consistently participate in remote instruction when offered during school building closures.